 I planned another trip down to Poway to ride their steam engine for the first Sunday in September.
-AC Adam would pick me up in Solana Beach and after we shot a Coaster train at the Batiquitos Lagoon we would head on over to Poway.
-After my usual chores, I drove down to the Santa Ana Train Station and parked my Geo Metro before waiting for my train to arrive.
+AC Adam would pick me up in Solana Beach and after we photographed a Coaster train at the Batiquitos Lagoon, we would head over to Poway.
+After my usual chores, I drove down to the Santa Ana station and parked before waiting for my train to arrive.

-Pacific Surfliner 562 pulled into Santa Ana and I boarded the train for my trip to Solana Beach.
-With Hurricane Ileana spinning off of Baja California, large surf was called for so we will see what we will see running along the San Clemente Beach this morning.
+Pacific Surfliner 562 arrived and I boarded the train for my trip to Solana Beach.
+With Hurricane Ileana spinning off Baja California, large surf was called for so we would see the surf as we made our way along the San Clemente Beach this morning.

 The surf of the Pacific Ocean was smaller than forecast.

-Views of the San Clemente Pier.
-Surfliner 562 took me to Solana Beach where AC Adam was waiting on the platform.
-From the Solana Beach train station we drove north on old US Highway 101 then right on La Costa Ave and set up for a few pictures.
+Views of San Clemente Pier.
+Pacific Surfliner 562 took me to Solana Beach, where AC Adam was waiting on the platform and we drove north on old US Highway 101 then turned right on La Costa Avenue and set up for a few pictures.

-Coaster 680 crossed Batiquitos Lagoon.
-From here we drove out to Poway and got the first parking spot in front of the station.
-From here we walked over to the engine house where we met Doug Williams along with James and Kim Keeline.Poway-Midland Railway
+Coaster 680 also crossed the lagoon.
+We then drove out to Poway and were able to park in the first spot in front of the station.
+We walked over to the engine house where we met Doug Williams along with James and Kim Keeline, members of the crew.Poway-Midland Railway

 The gallows turntable of the Poway-Midland Railroad.

-The speeder that pulled our train the last time we were here.
+The speeder that pulled our train back in July when we were here.

 The history of the Poway-Midland Railroad.

-The caboose, which now rests on a section of track across from the train barn, was built in 1937 for the Southern Pacific Railroad.
+Southern Pacific caboose 1037 built by the railroad in 1937.
 It was retired from service following a crash in 1964 which severely bent its frame.
-You can see the damage by looking under the caboose at its eastern end.
 The caboose was acquired by John Porter and was sold to the City of Poway in 1987.
-It is an excellent example of a trainman's rolling home of the 1930s and 1940s and is presently undergoing extensive renovation.
+It is an excellent example of a trainman's rolling home of the 1930's and 1940's and is presently undergoing extensive renovation.
 Eventually, it will be fully restored and outfitted with period-appropriate furnishings and equipment for public viewing.

 The fire of Engine 3.
-We waited for the engine boiler to heat up and I had to go to the car to get some of my business cards for our hosts.
+We waited for the engine boiler to heat up and while it did so, I returned to the car for some business cards for our hosts.

-Another view of Engine 3 before we boarded the coach for the Safety Run around the railroad.
+Another view of the steam engine before we boarded the coach for the Safety Run around the railroad.
 We left the engine house and headed out on the loop line around Old Poway Park.

 We rode the Safety Run around Old Poway Park.
-Now I would walk around Old Poway Park to get pictures of the steam train out on the early runs of this late morning.
+Now I would walk around the park to get pictures of the steam train on the early runs of this late morning.

-The steam train waiting at the Poway Station.
-As they loaded the first run of the day I found my first photo location of the morning.
+The steam train waiting at the station.
+As they loaded the first run of the day, I found my first photo location.

 The bridge over Rattlesnake Creek.
-I set up on the north side of the Old Poway Park.
-Now we will watch the steam train coming to my photo location.
+I set up on the north side of the park.
+Now we will watch the steam train approaching.

-Next the train crossed Rattlesnake Creek on the northeast side of Old Poway Park.
-I set up at my next photo location.
+Next it crossed Rattlesnake Creek on the northeast side of the park and I set up at my next photo location.

-The train came across Rattlesnake Creek and by my photo location.
-I set up again at the Rattlesnake Creek Bridge for my next runby.
+The train came across Rattlesnake Creek and past my location.
+I set up again at the Rattlesnake Creek bridge for the next runby.

-The train ran through the southeast grade crossing.
-One more set of photos to get.
+Going through the southeast grade crossing.
+One more set of photos to take.

-The train returned to the Poway Station and we headed back to Solana Beach.
-I bought an upgrade Pacific Business Class Ticket to use with my ten ride to get home to Santa Ana.
-Pacific Surfliner 777 took me home to Santa Ana ending a great trip to the Poway-Midland Railroad.
-A special thank you to the staff members of the Poway-Midland Railroad for giving us a very special visit today.
+The train returned to the Poway station and we drove back to Solana Beach where I bought an upgrade Pacific Business Class ticket to use with my ten-ride to get home to Santa Ana.
+Pacific Surfliner 777 took me home, ending a great trip to the Poway-Midland Railroad.
+A special thank you to the staff members for giving us a very special visit today.